joshbegley/nyt-latest/README.md

-**Dodgers' Alex Vesia announces death of infant daughter after missing World Series**\
+**Dodgers' Alex Vesia announces death of newborn daughter after missing World Series**\
 `The Vesias wrote: 'We have seen ALL your messages, comments and posts.
 It’s brought us so much comfort.'`\
 https://nytimes.com/athletic/6788740/2025/11/07/dodgers-alex-vesia-daughter/